Kurausukun/pokeemerald/INSTALL.md

 1. Open **Ubuntu** (e.g. using Search).
 2. WSL/Ubuntu will set up its own installation when it runs for the first time.
 Once WSL/Ubuntu finishes installing, it will ask for a username and password (to be input in).

-    > Note: When typing in the password, there will be no visible response, but the terminal will still read in input.
+    > Note: When typing in the password, there will be no visible response, but the terminal will still read input; this is normal.

 3. Update WSL/Ubuntu before continuing.
 Do this by running the following command: